AdarshSrivatsa98/Calculator-Behaviour/multiplication.md

 When: I type in "Any number"
 And I press "multiply"
 And I type in "Any number"
+And I repeat multiplication operation
 And I press "equals"
-And I repeat operation with multiple operand

-Then: I see the "solution" as the result
+Then: I see the "Solution" as the result

 ## Scenario: Complex number multiplication